Conformally invariant random fields, quantum Liouville measures, and random Paneitz operators on Riemannian manifolds of even dimension: The Polyakov--Liouville measure

 Therefore, writing $T$ for the shift by $h\mapsto h+\frac{n}{\gamma} \varphi$, we expect the following quasi-conformal invariance:

-However, due to the rough nature of the object involved in the exact definition of $\boldsymbol{\nu}_{*}$, the quasi-conformal invariance arises at a different value of $\Theta$ (and/or $\Theta^*$).
-Indeed, the renormalization of the adjusted (or plain) Liouville Quantum Gravity measure $\bar\mu_g^h$ (or $\mu_g^h$, resp.) produces in an additional term which corresponds to quasi-invariance under the shift
+However, due to the choice of the measure $\boldsymbol{\nu}_{*}$ the random field $h$ will not be smooth.
+As a consequence, the quasi-conformal invariance arises at a different value of $\Theta$ (and/or $\Theta^*$).
+Indeed, the renormalization of the adjusted (or plain) Liouville Quantum Gravity measure $\bar\mu_g^{\gamma h}$ (or $\mu_g^{\gamma h}$, resp.) produces in an additional term which corresponds to quasi-invariance under the shift

 (or $h\mapsto h+\frac{n}{\gamma}\varphi+\frac\gamma2 \bar\varphi$ for some function $\bar\varphi$ given in terms of $\varphi$).
 We derive rigorous statements below.
-For convenience, we treat the two procedures --in spite of their similarity-- for the `plain' and `adjusted' cases separately. \begin{remark} The approach involving the adjusted measure $\boldsymbol{{\bar\nu}}^{*}$ is similar to (and inspired by) that of \cite{GuiRhoVar19} in the case $n=2$.
-Results concerning the plain measure~$\boldsymbol{\nu}^{*}$ seem to be new even in the two-dimensional case. \end{remark}
+For convenience, we treat the two procedures --in spite of their similarity-- for the `plain' and `adjusted' cases separately. \end{remark} \begin{remark} The approach involving the adjusted measure $\boldsymbol{{\bar\nu}}^{*}_g$ is similar to (and inspired by) that of \cite{GuiRhoVar19} in the case $n=2$.
+Results concerning the plain measure~$\boldsymbol{\nu}^{*}_g$ seem to be new even in the two-dimensional case. \end{remark}